klahrich/chiefhustler/content/posts/triggered.md

 Anyway, I thought I'd write down what triggered me.
 Because there was a trigger, and it was a combination of two or three things.

 First, my wife and I were looking at appartment listings, because the fucking neighbor upstairs decided that 10pm was a good time to start moving some furniture and stomping his feet on the floor.
-Fucking animal.

 So I started looking at some listings, and let me tell you, renting around where I live has NOT gotten cheaper lately.
 With two young kids and a third on the way, we'd love to find a four-bedroom but there's not many of those at all.
 Even looking at the three-bedrooms, those have gotten so expensive - it's nuts!